 Marsupialization is usually successful.
-Only 5 to 15 percent of Bartholin’s cysts come back after the procedure.
+Only 5–15% of Bartholin’s cysts come back after the procedure.

-If abscesses still recur after marsupialization, it may be necessary to remove the Bartholin’s glands.
-However, this procedure is considered a last resort and is rarely necessary.
+If abscesses still recur after marsupialization, a doctor may recommend the removal of the Bartholin’s glands.
+However, most doctors consider this a last resort, and it is rarely necessary.

 Home remedies can provide relief from the symptoms of a Bartholin’s abscess, but they do not usually cure the condition.

 The following home treatments may alleviate pain and swelling in the short-term: